Xeraction/lettercode/README.md

 ## Usage

-    cd <directory with the Lettercode.jar file>
+    cd <directory with the lettercode.jar file>
     java -jar Lettercode.jar <path to lettercode file>

 Easy as that!<br>